The ‘Eighteen Point Five’ book project

 John wanted to publish the book during 2019 – the 10th anniversary of the accident.
 However, life can be busy, such as building a new home and the Eighteen Point Five book.

-Writing his memoir is an ongoing process, and the new goal is to publish on the twelfth anniversary of the accident – The 11th of September 2021.
+Writing his memoir is an ongoing process, and the new goal is to publish later in 2021 or early in 2022.

 Visit the book website here.

 Stories of life

 Tabor College in Adelaide has published the book for a few years now.
 The book is a compilation of stories of Faith, and John contributed a chapter to the following books

 Click on the book covers, or the links, to purchase the books.

 More information about John’s writing, publishing and book project management can be found on the Australian Society of Authors.